songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 The fifth is 'Relative variable importance'.
 The largest one equals 1.
 In this case, area is the most important attributes as it equals 1.
 The next is the habitat types, and the isolation and plants looks no importance in the models.

+Here, we have a shortcut to get above results and sort them out.

+{% highlight r %}
+dredge(global.model)
+{% endhighlight %}

 Now we can predict the bird species on island 1using the averaged predictions,